 Housing Element Program Contributing Factor(s) Priority Program H-1.2.3.
-Conduct a market study and then amend Need for affordable housing High the existing inclusionary housing ordinance to modify the options based on housing needs minimum percentages of new housing units that must be allocation and housing needs deed-restricted for extremely low, very low, and low-income assessment households, as feasible and advantageous to promote the development of affordable housing.
+Conduct a market study and then amend Need for affordable housing High the existing inclusionary housing ordinance to modify the options based on housing needs півн minimum percentages of new housing units that must be allocation and housing needs deed-restricted for extremely low, very low, and low-income assessment households, as feasible and advantageous to promote the assessment development of affordable housing.
 Program H-2.1.2.
-Investigate potential incentives for Displacement risk for existing High property owners to extend existing affordability covenants lower-income residents due to beyond the planned expiration date.
+Investigate potential incentives for Displacement risk for existing High property owners to extend existing affordability covenants lower-income residents due to i ng n beyond the planned expiration date.
 If feasible and economic pressures/motivators economical, adopt such incentives. on property owners/managers (see also Section 1.3.7.3) Program H-2.2.2.
 Adopt an ordinance waiving or reducing Access to opportunities for Medium City building permit fees for improvements to the home of a persons with disabilities due to person at least 60 years of age with a qualifying disability underimproved housing stock that are made to accommodate that disability, as provided potentially resultant of financial for by California Health and Safety Code Section 17951.7. or physical challenges Consider including provisions allowing for similar building permit fee waivers or reductions for improvements to the home of a person with a qualifying disability that are made to accommodate that disability, regardless of age.
 Prepare and maintain a flyer with related information.
 Program H-2.2.3.
-Provide opportunities for reimbursements, Access to opportunities for Medium grants, or other forms of financial assistance to support persons with special needs due home improvements that increase accessibility or to underimproved housing stock functionality for persons with special needs. potentially resultant of financial , , or physical challenges Program H-2.3.1.
+Provide opportunities for reimbursements, Access to opportunities for Medium grants, or other forms of financial assistance to support persons with special needs due home improvements that increase accessibility or to underimproved housing stock functionality for persons with special needs. potentially resultant of financial or physical challenges Program H-2.3.1.
 Formalize a proactive code enforcement Age of housing stock; intent to Medium program that focuses on housing-related rehabilitation help promote the existing good needs, results in repairs, and seeks to mitigate potential condition and upkeep of housing cost, displacement, and relocation impacts on residents. stock Program H-3.1.1.
-Improve pedestrian accessibility on Useful life of improvements; Medium sidewalks, curb ramps, crosswalks, and other public property evolving needs based on the connecting housing with transit stops, public buildings, and nature of connecting uses and businesses, and educational institutions.
-Prioritize pedestrian behavior. improvements based on factors including: ● The California Office of Environmental Health Hazard Assessment's California Communities Environmental Health Screening Tool ("CalEnviroScreen") scores for individual census tracts, with an emphasis on undertaking improvements in and around Census Tract 626.47 due to its comparatively higher CalEnviroScreen score, as feasible and economical; and ● Education domain scores from the California Tax Credit
+Improve pedestrian accessibility on Useful life of improvements; Medium sidewalks, curb ramps, crosswalks, and other public property evolving needs based on the connecting housing with transit stops, public buildings, nature of connecting uses and businesses, and educational institutions.
+Prioritize pedestrian behavior. improvements based on factors including: • The California Office of Environmental Health Hazard Assessment's California Communities Environmental Health Screening Tool ("CalEnviroScreen") scores for individual census tracts, with an emphasis on undertaking improvements in and around Census Tract 626.47 due to its comparatively higher CalEnviroScreen score, as feasible and economical; and • Education domain scores from the California Tax Credit Allocation Committee ("TCAC")/HCD Opportunity Map, with an emphasis on undertaking improvements in and around Census Tract 626.22 due to its comparatively lower scores, as feasible and economical.